Skip to content

 How to allow sound access in Firefox computer

-If anything mentioned above fails to solve the issue, you can completely refresh Firefox.
-It could be required as some programs or extensions might have changed some settings, and you cannot fix it.
+If anything mentioned above fails to solve the issue, you can completely refresh or reset the Firefox settings.
+Follow these steps:

 1. Launch the Firefox browser on the computer.

-2. Click on the More horizontal 3bar icon for options menu, and select the Help menu.
+2. Click on the More horizontal 3-bar icon for the options menu, and select the Help menu.

 4. Select on the Refresh Firefox… button.